 MD / University of Dundee / 2000

 Doctor of Medicine

-I am married to Tracey and we have six children.
+Home life is busy as I have six children.
+I travel a lot for work and pleasure.
 My other main interest outside medicine is sport.
-I played water polo for Warrington and regularly run, swim and occasionally play golf.
-I am a St Andrew's University blue in swimming and water polo and Manchester University half maroon in water polo.
+I regularly hike, sail, dive, swim and occasionally play golf.
+I played water polo for Warrington and I am a St Andrew's University blue in swimming and water polo and Manchester University half maroon in water polo.
 I have college and university colours in volleyball.
 I have played rugby for my medical schools and combined Manchester Hospitals and for Madras FP RUFC.